 What is physical biometrics?

 Physical biometrics refers to physiological features on the human body that can serve as identification, such as a fingerprint or retina scan.
-Companies often collect and store physical biometric data in order to authenticate identity, for all sorts of uses, security being the most obvious.
-Another example is when a casino uses facial recognition in order to improve the customer experience of identified high-spenders.
+Companies often collect and store physical biometric data in order to authenticate identities for all sorts of uses, security being the most obvious.
+Physical biometric identification can also have other use cases where facial recognition is used to identify high-rollers in a casino to improve their customer experience.

 What is behavioral biometrics?